4 Binomial Trees

 2. Compute the state prices and use linear pricing

-3. Compute the risk-neutral probabilities and use discounted expectation
+3. Compute the risk-neutral probabilities and use the discounted expectation

 4. Compute the probabilities using the stock as numeraire